 An Izar (Arabic: ازار) refers to the Ihram garment which wraps around the waist and covers the lower portion of the body.
 Generally, any type of clothing which is tied around the waist and covers the lower half of the body is referred to as an Izar.

 Jama (Arabic: جمع) refers to the practice of joining two prayers within one prayer time.

 A Madhhab (Arabic: مذهب; pl.
-Madahib مذاهب) is a Sunni school of thought within Fiqh.
-Today there are four primary Sunni schools of thought, namely Hanafi, Maliki, Shafi’i and Hanbali, which were initiated by eminent Muslim scholars in the first few centuries of Islam.
-Although these four schools are somewhat different to another, they are considered equally as valid.
+Madahib مذاهب) is a Sunni school of thought in relation to matters of Fiqh (Islamic jurisprudence).
+Today there are four primary Sunni schools of thought, namely Hanafi, Maliki, Shafi’i and Hanbali.
+These were initiated by eminent Muslim scholars in the first few centuries of Islam.
+Although these four schools are somewhat different to another, they are considered equally valid.
 Most Sunni Muslims choose a single Madhhab and follow its rulings and regulations in all matters.

 A Mahram (Arabic محرم) is a man who must accompany a woman on the journey for Hajj or Umrah.
 More specifically, the man must be the husband or another relative who cannot legally marry the woman, according to Islamic law.

 Makruh (Arabic: مكروه) refers to an action that is disliked or detestable in nature.
 Although it isn’t in the same category as something that is Haram i.e. sinful, avoiding such an action is encouraged and rewarded.